nasuni-labs/nasuni-dashboards/README.md

             ]
         ```

-    3. Update INPUTS community with the community name defined in NMC SNMP settings.
+    c.
+Update INPUTS community with the community name defined in NMC SNMP settings.

-        a.
+        i.
 Found under: “[inputs.snmp]" property name "community".
 For example:
         ```shell
         community = "Nasuni"
         ```

-    4. Update INPUTS country with the desired company name and region.
+    d.
+Update INPUTS country with the desired company name and region.

 4. Save and close the file.